What to order at The Fishmarket

 Dulse ★ 4.6

-Dulse seafood restaurant on Queensferry Street in Edinburgh West End, from the Dean Banks Group, a two-rosette seafood and oyster bar open Wednesday to Sunday.
+Dulse seafood restaurant on Queensferry Street in Edinburgh West End, from the Dean Banks Group, a two-rosette seafood and oyster bar open Wednesday.

 Order: Half a dozen Scottish oysters with the house mignonette, and the monkfish with Highland butter sauce.